bslgroup/YidC/README.md

 The amount of solvent water inside the groove quantified using water analysis VMD script.
 This calculates the number of water molecules within 5 ̊A of the R366 for every frame of trajectory.

-**#Simulation files (PDB's)** structure coordinate files of all YidC systems studied in this research are provided here.
+**#Simulation files** structure coordinate files of all YidC systems studied in this research are provided here in PDB format.
+The Anton 2 configuration file can also be found in the Anton 2 folder.